 Skeleton Flower Care

-Where possible, it's best to buy established nursery plants from a nursery, but skeleton flower is an unusual specimen that can be hard to find outside of specialty nurseries—and they often sell out of limited stock very quickly.
-Sometimes the only option is to plant from purchased seeds, though this can be a tricky operation, as the seeds don't germinate well and it can take a full year to develop a viable plant.
+It's best to buy established nursery plants from a nursery, but skeleton flower is an unusual specimen that can be hard to find outside of specialty nurseries—and they often sell out of limited stock very quickly.
+Sometimes the only option is to purchase and plant seeds, though this can be a tricky operation, as the seeds don't germinate well and it can take a full year to develop a viable plant.

-Skeleton flower is a woodland native to the colder mountainous regions of China and Japan, and to grow this flower you will need to mimic those conditions: shady understory area under the canopy of deciduous trees, protected from strong winds and growing in consistently moist, undisturbed soil that is rich in organic material from fallen tree leaves.
+Skeleton flower is a woodland native to the colder mountainous regions of China and Japan.
+To grow this flower you will need to mimic those conditions: shady understory area under the canopy of deciduous trees, protected from strong winds, and growing in consistently moist, undisturbed soil that is rich in organic material from fallen tree leaves.

 If you do manage to provide the right location, skeleton flower is quite easy to maintain.
 Throughout the growing season, just remove the dead foliage so that the new leaves can unfold without hindrance.
-Skeleton flower is not commonly affected by any serious pests or diseases, nor are there any common cultural complaints.
+Skeleton flower is not commonly affected by any serious pests or diseases.

-Skeleton flower requires consistent moisture so select a location with naturally moist soil.
+Skeleton flower requires consistent moisture with naturally moist soil.
 During a dry spell, water it slowly and deeply, preferably by drip irrigation or soaker hoses.